jp7677/dxvk-nvapi/README.md

 - NVIDIA DLSS for Vulkan
 - NVIDIA DLSS for D3D11 and D3D12 by forwarding the relevant calls into DXVK / VKD3D-Proton
 - Several NVAPI D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK
-- Several GPU topology related methods for adapter/display information
+- Several GPU topology related methods for adapter and display information

+While originally being developed for usage with Unreal Engine 4, most notably for `Assetto Corsa Competizione`, more entrypoint have been added for enabling other NVIDIA related technologies.
+DXVK-NVAPI does not and will never cover the complete surface of NVIDIA's NVAPI.
+It is not meant as a full replacement, but rather as an addition to DXVK and VKD3D-Proton to enable several GPU features.

 ## Requirements